BigNoid/script.skinshortcuts/README.md

  - New submenuOther templates - [Read More](./resources/docs/advanced/Templates.md#types-of-templates)
  - Get value from Python - [Read More](./resources/docs/advanced/Templates.md#get-value-from-python)
 - Plugin-based widgets selected via the GUI 312 method will now have a reload parameter added to them automatically.
 This means that they will update after media has been played.
 (Requires Skin Helper Service)

-#### Version 1.0.7 - repo version

-- Additional properties of the currently selected menu item are now available via window properties in the management dialog - accessing them this way may help in cases where Kodi's property limit is reached - [Read More](./resources/docs/started/Management Dialog.md#label-and-label2)

 ## With Thanks - Because their names don't deserve to be at the bottom :)